 In summary, a case study should ideally illustrate the features from the statistical results and provide a reasonable explanation for the improvements or degradations observed in the statistics.
 However, in this study, it appears the statistical results and the case studies are presenting two different narratives.
 I do not doubt that the hypotheses from the case studies suggest potential benefits of assimilating the CyGNSS L2 wind data, but I question whether they are the sole reason why CV31 statistically performs better overall.
 I recommend that the authors link the case study results more closely to the overall statistics or at least provide an explanation for why other cases showed worse initial Vmax in CV31, yet it catches up in the long-term forecast.
 And since Pmin is improved more at the analysis time, perhaps digging deeper into the pressure side (e.g., wind-pressure relation) could help.

+[Lew: Added bad case figure for Ian in SI; add text to Results, Discussion, Abstract to clarify that results are mixed.]

+[Bachir TBD: Add bad case figure(s) for Earl[?
+Or Fiona?] in SI, add text to Results, Discussion, Abstract to clarify that results are mixed.]

 Minor comments: